phaserjs/phaser/README.md

 * Resolves issue with pixel perfect click / over detection on Sprites that used trimmed image atlases for animations or frames > 0.
 * Group.swap() updates the Z index values properly (thanks @Blank101 #1090)
 * Device now recognises ChromeOS as a desktop (thanks @alvinsight @hilts-vaughan #1091)

+### p2.js 0.6.0 Changes

+* DistanceConstraint signature changed to take the new localAnchors.
+* RevoluteConstraint signature changed to include worldPivot
+* P2.Body now uses the new Body.type value instead of Body.motionState, however as P2.Body already have a property called `type` we have left the `motionState` getter/setter in for now.

+#### Breaking changes

+* Renamed property .motionState to .type in class Body.
+* Changed constructor of RevoluteConstraint.
+Now the local pivots are passed as options instead of direct arguments.
+See the constraints demo.
+* Removed World.prototype.toJSON and .fromJSON.
+* Removed properties .enableBodySleeping and .enableIslandSleeping from World instances.
+The enum .sleepMode can be used instead.
+See the sleep demo.
+* Converted Spring to a base class for the new LinearSpring and RotationalSpring classes.
+LinearSpring can be used as the old Spring.
+* Utils.ARRAY_TYPE can now be overridden by injecting a global called P2_ARRAY_TYPE.
+Support for GLMAT_ARRAY_TYPE has been removed.

+#### Other changes

+* Added flag .enableFrictionReduction to Narrowphase.
+* Added RevoluteConstraint.prototype.setLimits.
+* Added PrismaticConstraint.prototype.setLimits.
+* LockConstraint, DistanceConstraint, and GearConstraint can now be constructed from current body transforms.
+* RevoluteConstraint can now be constructed from the current body transforms and a world point.
+* Material id can now be passed via constructor.
+* ContactMaterial instances now have a property .contactSkinSize.
+* Added method Body.prototype.getAABB.
+* Limits for DistanceConstraint.
+See the DistanceConstraint demo.
+* Added Body.prototype.overlaps.
+* Added class OverlapKeeper.
+* If substepping is used in World.prototype.step, the substeps are aborted if slower than real time.
+* Added Heightfield/Convex and Heightfield/Circle collision support.
+* Added property .overlapKeeper to World.
+* EventEmitter.prototype.has can now check if any listeners were added to a given topic.
+* Added Utils.defaults.

 The full Change Log is at https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md